-The biological safety cabinet (BSC) is the primary engineering control used to provide containment of infectious aerosols generated by many microbiological procedures.
+The biological safety cabinet (BSC) is the primary engineering control used to provide product, personnel, and environmental protection from and containment of infectious aerosols generated by many microbiological procedures.
 For work at BSL-2 aerosol generating procedures must be performed in a biosafety cabinet or other containment device.